NoahAlting/CFTree/README.md

 # From Point Clouds to Porous Crowns: A Scalable Approach for CFD-Ready Urban Tree Reconstruction

-This repository contains the code accompanying the MSc thesis **"From Point Clouds to Porous Crowns: A Scalable Approach for CFD-Ready Urban Tree Reconstruction"**
+This repository contains the code accompanying the MSc thesis:
+**From Point Clouds to Porous Crowns: A Scalable Approach for CFD-Ready Urban Tree Reconstruction**
 by **Noah Petri Alting**, MSc Geomatics, **TU Delft (2025)**.
-The project presents a fully automated, scalable pipeline that reconstructs CFD-ready 3D tree geometries directly from open-access airborne LiDAR data (AHN).
+The project presents a fully automated, scalable pipeline that reconstructs CFD-ready 3D tree geometries at the city scale, directly from open-access airborne lidar data [**AHN**](https://www.ahn.nl/).

 ---